 \section{Conclusion}

 We introduced \sol{}, a quantum data generation framework that produces diverse datasets with distributions of concentratable entanglement values, supporting robust QML model development.
-By leveraging customizable ansatz and efficient, low-depth circuits with SWAP tests, \sol{} enables scalable, high-quality synthetic data generation with a diverse set of samples, validated across multiple classical and quantum datasets. \sol{} thus addresses a critical need in QML, providing an essential quantum data generation framework for advancing QML training and evaluation to attain quantum utility and speedup in practice.
+By leveraging customizable ansatz and efficient, low-depth circuits with SWAP tests, \sol{} enables scalable, high-quality synthetic data generation with a diverse set of samples, validated across multiple classical and quantum datasets. \sol{} thus addresses a critical need in QML, providing an essential quantum data-generation framework to advance QML training and evaluation and enable quantum utility and speedups in practice.